 We lived on the 2nd floor of a large 3-story appartment house.

 I ran an enamel insulated wire out the window, across the street and to a lamp post on the other side of the street.
-I connected the ground wire to the heat/radiator.
+I connected the ground wire to the heater/radiator.
 This was a great antenna and I was able to receive all kinds of stations in several languages, foreign to me.
 I could also receive American Forces Network (AFN) and Canadian Forces Network (CFN) in English.

 One day as I was listening to my Xtal Set, suddenly a BOOMING LOUD signal came in over everything.
 It hurt my ears so badly, I threw the headphones from my head.
 It soon disapearred.
 I had no idea what it was.